allcreater/gromada-viewer/README.md

 # Features
 * Interactive view of "Vids" database (game object properties and graphics) with all corresponding graphics frames
 * Map loading and animated rendering
-* Very draft editor features: object selection, placing
+* Cross-platform
-* Cross-platform (not tested yet :))
+* Export Vids to CSV table
-* Export Vids to CSV table and maps as a Json
+* Maps export as a JSON or save back to the in-game format
-* Basic editor features: object selection, placing, deleting
+* Basic editor features: object selection, placing, and deleting

 # Dependencies
 * sokol-gfx